vitouphy/scientific_paper_question_generator/README.md

 ![alt text](./reports/images/stackexchange_corpus.png)

-### Project Directories

-    .
-    ├── models                      # Models used in this project ├── Pointer Network         # (based on another repo) ├── SciBERT                 # use pretrained SciBERT + LSTM ├── Attention Seq2Seq       # based on another repo
-    ├── results                     # score of each model reported in BLEU and Rouge ├── tools                       # For preprocessing stackoverflow data └── README.md

 Instead of using ai.stackexchange.com, we use **stackoverflow.com**.
 The downside to this is stackoverflow website contains too much information (18M questions and 27M answers) and many of them are about coding.
 This is not exactly what we want since our initial idea was to work with scientific paper.As a result, we extracted top tags in ai.stackexchange.com.
 Manually, match those tags with tags in stackoverflow website.**Note**: The tags used in ai.stackexchange.com are not the same as ones in stackoverflow.

 **For example:**